 How to Write a Great LinkedIn Profile

 LinkedIn is by far the most important professional networking site and not having one will severely reduce your chances for an interview.
 According to U.S. News & World Report (2017), nearly 95% of recruiters utilize LinkedIn as a major sourcing tool to find and vet candidates.
 Your LinkedIn profile is essentially an extension of your resume with two exceptions.
 First, a LinkedIn profile will have a professional headshot picture for recruiters to see.
 Think of your headshot as the face of your brand.
 Second, a LinkedIn profile isn’t limited to a two-page resume format and may include projects completed, professional associations, volunteer work, publications, patents, skills endorsed by others, and other information that presents a more complete branding of you.
-The most important aspect of LinkedIn is that is the best way to network with people and apply for jobs today (2018).
+The most important aspect of LinkedIn is that it’s the best way to network with people and apply for jobs today (2018).
 This article will outline the best way on how to write a great LinkedIn profile.

 The first thing people see when they view your LinkedIn profile is your profile photo.
 Many recruiters won’t even consider a candidate if they don’t have a photo since this is their pre-screening before inviting you for an interview.
 LinkedIn (2017) highlights that adding a professional photo on your LinkedIn profile can result in 21x more profile views.
 Think of your profile photo as your brand since this is a recruiter’s first impression of you.
 Your photo should be a headshot taken as if you were sitting across an interviewer’s desk.
 Wear what you would wear to work and ensure that you are well-groomed.
 Also, choose a background that isn’t detracting from your photo.
 Avoid using any photos that diminish your professional brand such as pictures of you engaging is leisure activities or with your family/friends.